Cubbal25/slate/source/index.html.md

 # Introduction

-Welcome to the Edgar API!
-You can use our API to access Edgar API endpoints, which can get information on various Edgar Files in our Database.
+The Halider Edgar API is organized around REST.
+Our API has predictable resource-oriented URLs, accepts form-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.

+The Halider Edgar API is designed to provide read only access to all data within the SEC.gov Edgar system https://www.sec.gov/edgar/searchedgar/accessing-edgar-data.htm

-We have language bindings in Shell and Python!
+We have language bindings in Shell, Python and Javascript!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-This example API documentation page was created with [Slate](https://github.com/slatedocs/slate).
-Feel free to edit it and use it as a base for your own API's documentation.
+Subscribe to Halider Edgar API announce mailing list for updates.

+# What's a REST API, anyway?

+An API is an application programming interface - in short, it’s a set of rules that lets programs talk to each other, exposing data and functionality across the internet in a consistent format.

+REST stands for Representational State Transfer.
+This is an architectural pattern that describes how distributed systems can expose a consistent interface.
+When people use the term ‘REST API,’ they are generally referring to an API accessed via HTTP protocol at a predefined set of URLs.

+These URLs represent various resources - any information or content accessed at that location, which can be returned as JSON, HTML, audio files, or images.
+Often, resources have one or more methods that can be performed on them over HTTP, like GET, POST, PUT and DELETE.

+Twilio, for example, provides many separate REST APIs for sending text messages, making phone calls, looking up phone numbers, managing your accounts, and a whole lot more.
+In Twilio’s ecosystem, each product is its own API, but you will work with each of them in roughly the same way, whether over HTTP or using Twilio’s helper libraries for several different programming languages.

 # Authentication